velbix/git-year/README.md

 ## Usage

-Sipmly run from inside a Git repository:
+Simply run from inside a Git repository:
 ```
 git-year
 ```

-You’ll see a compact 7×52 bar heatmap:
+You’ll see a compact 7×52 bar heatmap covering the past year up to today:

 ```
 M ||||||||||||||||||||||||||||||